CATcher-org/templates/README.md

 >Originally `FunctionalityBug`.
 >
 >### Tester says:
->I think it should be medium.
+>I think it a functionality bug.
->Most users are affected.
+>The feature doesn't work.
+It's nothing to do with docs.

 * Labels to be copied from the dev-response repo: `type`, `severity`, `response`, `tutorial`, `team`
 * The script will also generate a label based on the number of Disputes (e.g `pending.2` for issue with two disputes)